Arkaeriit/Cyberland-server/README.md

 ## What is Cyberland

 Cyberland is a textboard that offers no frontend.
 Most of the time, the user makes their own front end.
-The protocol, as far as I know, made by Github user Jorde Kang and the original repo is [here](https://github.com/jorde-s-kang/cyberland).
+The protocol, as far as I know, was made by Github user Jorde Kang and the original repo is [here](https://github.com/jorde-s-kang/cyberland).
 An alternative version of the server has also been made [here](https://github.com/cyberland-digital/cyberland/wiki).

 Unfortunately, the servers hosting the originals Cyberland have been taken down.
 Thus, I want to make a new one.
 I have chosen to make it from scratch instead of reusing one for two reasons.
 Firstly, I want to learn a bit about web technologies.
 Secondly, as the specifications of the Cyberland protocol have never been written, I want to make them.